Procurement Glossary

 Core elements of supplier risk management

-• Significance for purchasing
+Significance for Procurement

-In purchasing, the management of supplier risks is essential to ensure the continuity of business processes and avoid financial losses.
+In Procurement , the management of supplier risks is essential to ensure the continuity of business processes and avoid financial losses.
 A proactive approach makes it possible to identify disruptions at an early stage and take countermeasures.
 This enables buyers to keep supply chains stable, control costs and build long-term relationships with reliable partners.

 Supplier risk: from manual risk management to integrated supplier risk management

-Building on the theoretical foundation, the effective management of supplier risk is critical in practice.
+Building on the theoretical foundation, the effective management of supplier risk is crucial in practice.
 In a globalized economy with complex supply chains, unforeseen risks can have a significant impact on business performance.
 Traditional approaches to risk analysis are reaching their limits, highlighting the need for modern, integrated solutions.

 Old: Manual supplier risk management